MAPLE tales icon MAPLE Tales

 Equally inspired and intimidated, I threw myself in to the best of my ability—which meant at about half his speed, with a quarter of his precision.
 Within moments my hands hurt from gripping the rake so tightly, and I was sweating profusely.
 “Good!” he proclaimed, “Keep going!
 And lower your stance.”
 I bent my legs further and found I could bring more power into my strokes with less tension.
 I redoubled my efforts and continued while Forall left[went to his car] to get some items.
 I kept up the pace for another couple of minutes, during which time my whole body ached, my throat was parched, and my lungs felt like they were on fire.
 I remember I couldn’t stop thinking about how badly I would like a drink of water.
 Right as he was coming back my way I was beginning to flag, and he shouted, “Why are you slowing down?”
 “I just need to catch my breath,” I panted as I slowed nearly to a halt.
 “That’s the LAST thing you need to do!” he proclaimed in passing.
 I grit my teeth and continued.
 It didn’t get any easier—but to my surprise, it didn’t really get any worse, either.

-Eventually Forall left[got back in his truck and drove off], at which point I slackened off somewhat.
+Eventually Forall left, at which point I slackened off somewhat.
 But I kept going with more energy and clarity of purpose than I had before he had arrived and finished my task with time to spare, giving me the opportunity to help one of the other working groups with their shoveling.
 I was especially fond of shoveling.

 I had the opportunity to talk with Forall about this event months later.
 He said I did a good job, a solid C+ effort—which coming from him is no insult.
 I confessed that I couldn’t keep up the pace he set after he left.
 He had a knowing smile and didn’t seem upset.